lampajr/hyperfoil.github.io/quickstart/quickstart6.md

 # Getting started: Running the server

-Until now we have always started our benchmarks from the CLI, using the `run-local` command.
-This spawns the benchmark in the CLI JVM just using the core logic, and prints out basic statistics to the console.
-That might be convenient for a quick test or when developing the scenario, but it's not something that you'd use for a full-fledged benchmark.
+Until now we have always started our benchmarks using an embedded *controller* in the CLI, using the `start-local` command.
+This spawns a server in the CLI JVM.
+CLI communicates with it using standard REST API, though the server port is randomized and listens on localhost only.
+All the benchmarks and run results are also stored in `/tmp/hyperfoil/` - you can change the directory as an argument to the `start-local` command.
+While the embedded controller might be convenient for a quick test or when developing the scenario it's not something that you'd use for a full-fledged benchmark.

 When testing a reasonably performing system you need multiple nodes driving the load - we call them *agents*.
 These agents sync up, receive commands and report statistics to a master node, the *controller*.
 This node exposes a RESTful API to upload & start the benchmark, watch its progress and download results.

 There are two other scripts in the `bin/` directory:
 * `standalone.sh` starts both the controller and (one) agent in a single JVM.
+This is not too different from the controller embedded in CLI.
 * `controller.sh` starts clustered [Vert.x](https://vertx.io/) and deploys the controller.
 Agents are started as needed in different nodes.
 You'll see this in the [next quickstart]({{ "/quickstart/quickstart7.html" | absolute_url }}).

 Open two terminals; in one terminal start the standalone server and in second terminal start the CLI.
 Let's try to connect to the server (by default running on `http://localhost:8090`) and upload the {% include example_link.md src='single-request.hf.yaml' %} benchmark: